peterngineering/xfce4el10/README.md

 ## Updated 2025/12/17.
 *Getting closer to release, just rebuilding and retesting on x86_64/x86_64v2 and aarch64.
 Trying to ensure minimal changes as possible to the rpm specs.*
+*After this I will setup rebuilding tests with mock, then shortly after upload the resulting RPMS/SRPMS here.*
+*I had planned to upload the specs seperate,  but I've decided that since the SRPMS already will have the changes, that is good enough.
+The rpm spec history will clearly show which upsgream sources were used.
+Other distros have their own systems anyway so this really should be a non-issue and a lot less tedious to manage.*

-Maybe I will spin up a Alma10.X XFCE Live on Wayland soon as well.
+*Later on, I may spin up a  Alma10.X XFCE Live on Wayland soon as well.
+For now I'll just provide RPMS and easy instructions.*

 Other news:
 I'm also building some applications such as goffice, those will go in other GH project(s).